Newham College of Further Education: History

 The college was awarded the Mayor's Construction Academy Quality Mark in 2018 and is now part of the Mayor's Construction Academy, a network of 21 training providers that have gained official recognition for providing the sector with suitably skilled workers.

-In October of 2024 the college merged with Newham Sixth Form College to provide post-16 and adult education to more than 12,000 students in Newham.
+In October 2024 the college merged with Newham Sixth Form College to provide post-16 and adult education to more than 12,000 students in Newham.
 Jamie Purser, Newham College's deputy principal and NewVIc's acting principal, took charge of Newham College from 1 January 2025.

 Faculties

 The college's main teaching sites are located in East London, at East Ham and Stratford.
 The college also has an additional five community education sites in the Gainsborough Learning Centre, Beckton Globe Centre, Little Ilford Centre, Forest Gate Learning Zone and the North Woolwich Learning Zone.

 Notable alumni

 West and East Ham colleges have had a number of notable alumni.
 Designer Lee Alexander McQueen took an A Level in art at West Ham Technical College before securing a Savile Row apprenticeship.
 Newspaper cartoonists Gerald Scarfe and Ralph Steadman both went to East Ham Technical College.